Mycenaean/Nuclear-Framework/Nuclear.Channels/README.md

 }
 ```
 ## Response Object
 Response of the ChannelMethods is always in the form of IChannelMessage containing properties , Success , Message and Output.
-Methods return type is always in the Output field.
+Methods return object is always in the Output field.

 ```c#
 public interface IChannelMessage